 Pursuant to Section 124 of the Companies Act, 2013, if the Dividend Amount is not claimed within 7 Years from the date it is due for payment, such unclaimed amount will be transferred to Investor Education and Protection Fund and thereafter no claim shall become against the Company.
+In view of this, Members/Claimants are requested to claim their unpaid/unclaimed dividends before the due dates.

 Pursuant to the Finance Act, 2020, dividend income will be taxable in the hands of the Shareholders w.e.f.
-April 1, 2020 and the Company is required to deduct Tax At Source("TDS") from dividend paid to the Members at prescribed rates in the Income Tax Act, 1961 ('the IT Act').
-In general, to enable compliance with TDS requirements, Members are requested to complete and / or update their Residential Status, PAN, Category as per the IT Act with their Depository Participants or in case shares are held in physical form, with the Company by sending documents through email at secretarial@krishnaphoschem.com on or before September 21, 2022.
+April 1, 2020 and the Company is required to deduct Tax at Source ("TDS") from dividend paid to the Members at prescribed rates in the Income Tax Act, 1961 ('the IT Act').
+In general, to enable compliance with TDS requirements, Members are requested to complete and / or update their Residential Status, PAN, Category as per the IT Act with their Depository Participants or in case shares are held in physical form, with the Company by sending documents through email at secretarial@krishnaphoschem.com on or before 21st September, 2023.